rmee/gradle-plugins/build-on-change/README.md

 # build-on-change

-Allows to incrementally build a project based on the Git history compared to a reference branch (like master).
-Only sub-project having changed and other sub-projects depending on them will be built.
+Allows to incrementally build an application based on the Git history by comparing the current branch to a reference branch (like master).
+Only projects having changed and projects depending on them will be built, all other projects skipped.

-Recommended to quickly build *pull requests* in larger multi-project builds.
-The plugin will only build what was changed and avoid unnecessary rebuilds of other parts of an application.
+Recommended to efficiently build *pull requests* in larger multi-project setups.
+The plugin will only build what was changed or needs testing.
+It avoids unnecessary rebuilds of other parts.

 The plugin can complement a Gradle remote build cache.
 In contrast to the build cache, unchanged projects are not restored from cache, but skipped altogether.
 This gives better performance, in particular for